conniejhe/Surface-Cutting/README.md

  3. need to set ParaView_DIR: /export/bofur/akolasny/paraview/paraview_build
  4. need to set Qt_DIR: /usr/local/qt/Qt-5.11.2/5.11.2/gcc_64/lib/cmake/Qt5

 These commands only need to be executed the first time you compile a plugin.
 Otherwise, after making modifications to the code you can compile again by just running "make" in the build folder.

+The plugin will be compiled as a .so file that can be loaded into Paraview.
+From the Paraview menu, select Tools -> Manage Plugins... -> Load New...
+Navigate into build folder for plugin and select the .so file, and it should be good to go.

 ------------------------------------------------------------------------------------------------------------------------------
-Last Edited by: Connie He (2020 Feb 7)
+Last Edited by: Connie He (2020 Feb 27)